apache/incubator-graphar/docs/overview/concepts.md

   edges of each vertex are stored in a separate array.

 - **Coordinate List (COO)**: The storage layout the edges of certain vertex type.
-Corresponding to the unordered by source vertex id or unordered by target vertex id adjacency list, the edges are stored in a single array and no offsets are stored.
+Corresponding to the unordered by source vertex id or unordered by destination vertex id adjacency list, the edges are stored in a single array and no offsets are stored.

 - **Vertex Chunk**: The storage unit of vertex.
 Each vertex chunk contains a fixed number of vertices and is stored